BluFly π©οΈ

 - πΈ — A post with a commercial component.
 For example, posts for merchandise from the BluFly Shop will have this emojitag which means that they can be filtered out, if desired.
 Moreover, if this emojitag is absent then the poster warrants that no such consideration has been paid.
 It's just easier and more efficient than explaining that in the post each time.

 - πΊ — The airline seat identifies an image taken from inside an aircraft looking out.
 This would be both pictures from the cockpit or passenger cabins.
+This may also include images of Earth acquired from drones flying either at low or high altitude.

 - π